* This site is closed. No further updates are being made here. See my new website replacing this site. Visions4 Magazine *

 In a July 10, 1954 Billboard magazine article, it was reported that Chromatic Television Laboratory expected to release a 21 inch, one-gun Chromatron in early 1955 under the Chromatic label.
 Crosley was licensed to manufacture the set domestically and Philips of Holland had the international license.

 The original Lawrence Tube had 800 vertical phosphor stripes, 400 of which were green.
 The red and blue stripes were twice as wide as the green to equalize the color across the screen.
 Chromatic was working to increase the resolution by adding more vertical phosphor stripes.
 At first, 1000 stripes, later, a development CRT increased to 1600 stripes.
-Notice the design change in the photo below, the mass has been reduced and the tube takes on a modern appearance.
+Notice the design change in the photo above, the mass has been reduced and the tube takes on a modern appearance.

-At about 1960, Chromatic was renamed Autometric Corporation (source Sy Yusem) and moved to an industrial-type building on the West side of the city where one floor was devoted to picture tube development and another floor was for the electronics.
+At about 1960, Chromatic was renamed Autometric Corporation (source Sy Yusem) and moved to an industrial-type building on the West side of New York city where one floor was devoted to picture tube development and another floor was for the electronics.
 Up to this point, neither Paramount, Chromatic/Autometric, Crosley, Philips, Du Mont, Lytton, Muntz, General Electronics and others had successfully developed a Chromatron receiver for the home consumer market.

 Now I digress from the story temporally to tell you about Julius Shapiro, who I discovered after reading this story “THE WONDROUS LIVES OF JULIUS SHAPIRO” by Laurie Gwen Shapiro an Emmy-nominated documentary filmmaker as well as a novelist.
 She is currently working on her first non-fiction book, about a Lower East Side teen stowaway on Commander Byrd’s 1928 expedition to Antarctica.
 (Simon & Schuster)